SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/2-installation.md

 <p class="warning"><strong>Note:</strong>
 When you import the VM you need to set your memory and CPU correctly.
-Do not overcommitt resources (espcially memory) since that will cause the machine to "swap" memory to disk and slow your computer to a crawl.
+Do not overcommit resources (espcially memory) since that will cause the machine to "swap" memory to disk and slow your computer to a crawl.
 This VM is intended for you to see SeqWare in action and then create your own workflows.
 If you are making a workflow that will take 16GB of memory then you will need a VM running